dlozanob/random-stuff/Amazon Web Services - CLF-C02/3. Cloud Technologie und -Services/Notes/notes.md

 >
 > *AWS Service Catalog* can limit employees' access to a portfolio of predefined AWS resources

+>[!Note]
+>
+> _AWS IAM Access Analyzer_ helps to identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+> This lets you identify unintended access to your resources and data, which is a security task.

 ## Zusammenfassung

 ![alt text](image-111.png)